Swimming is a preferred summertime activity, but it can pose a risk of a vaginal yeast infection.

 SWIMMING AS A RISK FACTOR

 What fun it is to swim in a lake, the sea, in a pool or spa and then to relax while the sun and wind dry our skin and bathing suit under the golden rays.
-However, for women, this can promote the onset of a vaginal infection.
+However, this can promote the onset of a vaginal infection.

 Extended contact of the mucous membrane with a warm and moist environment, which results from wearing a wet bathing suit for a long time as well as friction from the fabric, is added to contact with certain chemicals that may be found in bathing water.
 Chlorine, among others, is known to be an irritating chemical.
 The combination of various factors is most likely the reason why swimming is a well-known risk factor for vaginal infections